aarondesu/water_system_api/README.md

 # Water Billing System Frontend

 This project is a rewrite of a water billing system I've created over a year ago.
-This is the frontend part of the project.
+This is the backend part of the project.
 Still in WIP.
 Features are subjected to change.

 ## Getting Started